 Because Spike Sedge has deep-seeding roots, this plant can help stop soil erosion.
-This makes it popular for use in landscaping.
 It is often used instead of traditional grass.
 It can also be used to provide livestock with a food source.

 Spike Sedge grow in wetlands and Arctic and alpine (high mountain) tundra.
 The majority of garden sedges thrive in moist shade, an environment where grass does not do well.
 Sedges can thus provide the open, airy, vertical look of ornamental grasses in shade plantings.
 Plant breeders have created varieties with new growth habits, leaf colors, and markings.
 Native sedges go well in natural landscape plantings.
 Sedges can make excellent container plants for patios and terraces.